-Ticketmaster rolls out digital ticketing across all SMG Europe venues in the UK, including the Manchester Arena and the First Direct Arena in Leeds
+Ticketmaster rolls out digital ticketing across SMG Europe’s entire UK estate, including the Manchester Arena and the First Direct Arena in Leeds

 Sign up for IQ Index

 A spokesperson from the ticketing platform says there is "absolutely no requirement" from the company to mandate vaccines or testing for future events